UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 ## Ways to Access Fares

-There are three ways for a retailor to access fares.
+There are three ways for a retailer to access fares.

 ### First Scenario: Complete Offline Import of Fares

-A retailor imports all fares of a given railway using a batch import from the OSDM-Offline platform.
+A retailer imports all fares of a given railway using a batch import from the OSDM-Offline platform.

 The fares contain all relevant information to create offers, bookings and